mktx-code/relay-node/README.md

 Launch tor relay/bridge and bitcoin node on a fresh debian server.

 This is a script to launch a tor relay or bridge (private/public), and to launch a bitcoin node running as a hidden service and/or a clearnet ip.
+Most of the steps here are copied from the tutorials at https://www.sky-ip.org/tutorials.html.
+This is still a work in progress, but it has worked in testing.

 1. apt-get install git -y
 2. git clone https://github.com/mktx-code/relay-node